 In tsarist Russia internal tensions escalated and gave rise to fears of a revolution that influential circles wanted to cover up with a war.

 The German Empire, politically isolated by the unsuccessful diplomacy and the awkwardness of its saber-rattling emperor, politically allied itself with Austria-Hungary, the multi-ethnic state that was considered a relic from the Middle Ages in the times of exuberant national consciousness.

-When the Austrian heir to the throne was assassinated in Sarajevo on June 28, 1914, the hectic diplomatic crisis between Austria and Serbia that followed sparked a worldwide war, which Egon Friedell (1878-1938) described as "the end of modern times".
-(3, p.
-1490).
+When the Austrian heir to the throne was assassinated in Sarajevo on June 28, 1914, the ensuing hectic diplomatic crisis between Austria and Serbia triggered a worldwide war, which Egon Friedell (1878-1938) described as a "the end of the modern era" designated.
+(3, S. 1490).

-In August 1914, hardly anyone suspected what was about to happen.
-Because the first "modern war" - the American civil war with enormous human losses and terrible suffering of the civilian population - did not serve as a warning to the Europeans for lack of knowledge.
-Thus the horrors of a mass war waged with all technical means broke over the old continent for the first time, while one had only expected a short, quick "armed conflict".
+In August 1914, hardly anyone suspected what was ahead.
+For the first "modern war" - the American Civil War with immense human losses and terrible suffering of the civilian population - did not serve as a warning to the Europeans due to lack of knowledge.
+Thus, for the first time, the horrors of a mass war waged with all technical means broke out over the old continent, while one had expected only a short, quick "armament run".

 The first thing the German General Staff wanted to do, following the “Schlieffen Plan”, would overthrow France in order to then have their backs free if it had to go against Russia.
 To this end, German troops marched through neutral Belgium, whereupon England declared war on Germany.
 The German attack stalled in front of Paris, and the dreaded two-front war broke out.
 Even a victory over the invading Russians in the Battle of Tannenberg could not change that.